Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Layers/AddVectorTiledLayerFromCustomStyle/readme.md

 4. Export the light and dark offline custom styles.
     i.
 Create a `ExportVectorTilesTask` using the portal item. ii.
 Get the path for where the cache is being stored locally. iii.
-Return with the cache the path already exist. iv.
-If the path does not exist, create a `ExportVectorTilesJob` by having your task call `ExportVectorTiles` with the path as a parameter.
+Return with the cache if the path already exists. iv.
+Else, create a `ExportVectorTilesJob` by having the task call `ExportStyleResourceCache` with the path as a parameter.
     v.
 Start the job.
     vi.
 When the job completes, store the result as a `ExportVectorTilesResult`. vii.
 Return the result's item resource cache.